zevludwig/bbreg_for_lexicam/README.md

 [bbRegressionMicroservice](/bbRegressionMicroservice) contains a minimal example of a microservice to serve the model.

-#### Runtime
+#### Model runtime
-[TorchScript/JIT](https://pytorch.org/docs/stable/notes/cpu_threading_torchscript_inference.html) offers a way to optimize certain models for efficient multithreading during inference.
+1. [TorchScript/JIT](https://pytorch.org/docs/stable/notes/cpu_threading_torchscript_inference.html) offers a way to optimize certain models for efficient multithreading during inference with little extra code.
 Fortunately this works for FasterRCNN and the inference latency decreases by about 40ms.
-Using [ONNX Runtime](https://onnxruntime.ai) we can reduce the average inference latency by another 20-30ms.
-In order to use ONNX Runtime, we first have to convert the model into the .onnx format.
-[This script](export_onnx.py) contains the necessary configurations to export the model.
+2. Using [ONNX Runtime](https://onnxruntime.ai) instead of TorchScript we can reduce the average inference latency by another 20-30ms.
+In order to use ONNX Runtime, we have to convert the model into the .onnx format.
+[This script](./export_onnx.py) contains the necessary configurations to export the model.

-#### Framework
+#### Web framework
 I chose [FastAPI](https://fastapi.tiangolo.com) to serve the model, because it is easy to use and offers decent resource utilization (async).
 Compared to web frameworks in system programming languages such as C++, Rust & Go there is performance penalty associated with using a Python web framework.
 Request will have about 20ms higher latency and most of all a higher variance.
 That means that in one out of 10 times, a request will take 100ms longer in Python.
 See [Techempower Benchmark](https://www.techempower.com/) for details.
 I came to the conclusion that switching to a system programming web framework for serving the model is not worth the effort for the time being.

 ### Results
 ![Final training curve](/learning_curves/lr9_30_00004_1.17e-5_0.88.png)
 After trying out many different parameters with Optuna and adjusting the learning rate we get a decent looking learning curve that looks like the model is generalizing well.